 Teaching and subject expertise

-I am currently Programme Director for the Ph.D. in Criminology as well as Head of Level 4.
+I am currently Programme Director for the Ph.D. in Criminology and Research Lead for the Criminology team.

 I have been Module Co-ordinator for a number of modules including Research Methods and the third year dissertation module.
 I lead two specialist third year modules: Prisons and Penality and Police Cultures and Society.
 My interest in technology enhanced learning is evident in my recent work to re-design our Research Methods module to incorporate a blended approach.
+I am also drawing on my research into prisoner life stories to introduce elements of research-led teaching to the programme in ways which actively engage students with ongoing research.
 I contribute to a range of undergraduate courses, including core criminology modules at all levels, as well as specialist options such as Victims and Victimology.
 I am involved in the delivery of the in-service BSc Policing programme, teaching on this at both undergraduate and postgraudate levels.
 I supervise for masters students within the School and contribute to courses such as the MSc by Research in Policing, the MA in Policing and Criminal Justice and the MSc in Policing with the Police Academy in the Netherlands.

 I am team lead for the following areas: Research Activities and Postgraduate Study and Embedding Sustainability within the Curriculum.
 I have published on my work to incorporate sustainability within the Criminology programme.